Current Governor Membership

 We also follow a code of conduct which sets out the expectations on and the commitment required from school governors.

-In summary, school governors work closely with the head teacher to make key decisions vital to the successful running of the school.
+In summary, the local governing board is a committee of the trust board and are accountable to the trustees.
+School governors work closely with the head teacher to make key decisions vital to the successful running of the school.
 The governors help set a strategic vision for the school and determine its aims, policies and priorities.
 They monitor and evaluate the work of the school, playing an important role in improving standards throughout.
-They also work on setting the school's budget, monitoring spending against this budget and ensuring value for money is obtained.

 The Governors work collectively, not individually, and they have a strategic role in the school.